-The SCR credit risk entails 9% of the total SCR before diversification and taking into account the loss absorption capacity.
+The SCR credit risk entails 10.1% (9% in 2016) of the total SCR before diversification and taking into account the loss absorbing capacity.
+The composition of the credit risk is detailed below:

 The policy followed for credit risk management sets limits in line with the counterparty's or investment instrument's risk profile, as well as exposure limits related to the counterparty's rating.
 A risk exposure monitoring and notification system is also set up.